se4ai/se4ai.github.io/docs/about.md

 -   Do you do hallway usability testing?

-This list was (is) very influential even though some of its advise is  questionable.
-The value
-of code interview questions (the second last point) is is a matter of some debate[^1] but (and here we can assess the impact of this list) those interviews are now standard practice[^2].

-But you cannot argue with success.
-Software engineers (and their managers) are busy people.
-Such busy people appreciate the value of (not too many) heuristics to giude their work?
-So we asked ourselves, for  SE in the age of AI, what are the 12 (or more) checks for testing in a software team is successfully using/used-by  AI?
+So we asked ourselves,
+for  SE in the age of AI, what are the 12 (or more) checks for testing if a software team is successfully using/used-by  AI?
+To answer that question, we turned to our own experience.

+Since 2014, this team has written five Ph.D.s on SE for AI and AI for SE.
+That work has been published extensively and has lead to applciations that have significantly extended the prior state-of-the-art.

+This web site was written by refactoring that work into a single framework, then listing all the heuristics that select different parts of that framework.

 ### Why?
 Refactoring AI for SE

-So what should SE people need to know to best use AI?

-Nevertheless, when discussing this work with colleagues,we are still sometimes asked if SE has any business mucking around with AI.
+When discussing this work with colleagues,we are still sometimes asked if SE has any business mucking around with AI.
 After all, it might be said, AI is a huge industy.
 Can't software just use, off the shelf, the tools being geneated by the AI industry?